Civilian-dev/assemble/README.md

 This is useful when pipes are nested within methods which need to provide definitive return types.
 However, one of the benefits of functional programming is to allow for composed functions to be independent of each other, so it's not always appropriate to assume they will all apply.
-In that case it might be better to use the standard `pipeType` and protect against conditional attributes.
+In that case it might be better to use the standard `assemble` and protect against conditional attributes.